He who does not work, neither shall he eat: New Testament

-This is a sort of a frequently used Jewish proverb, "that if a man would not work, he should not eat".
+There is a Jewish proverb, "that if a man would not work, he should not eat".
 Also:

 Jamestown

 In the spring of 1609, John Smith cited the aphorism to the colonists of Jamestown:

 Countrymen, the long experience of our late miseries I hope is sufficient to persuade everyone to a present correction of himself, And think not that either my pains nor the adventurers' purses will ever maintain you in idleness and sloth...